Aditya0910-432/GRIPMAY21/README.md

 4. OpenCV_Contrib
 5. Math

-Download yolov3.weights for COCO dataset from Download the yolov3.weights file from [Here]( https://pjreddie.com/media/files/yolov3.weights) and add it to the folder for this program.
+Download yolov3.weights from [Here]( https://pjreddie.com/media/files/yolov3.weights) and add it to the folder for this program.

 ### Installation of Model: